Introduction

 Pathophysiology

-PG is associated with the presence of IgG autoantibodies against BP180, which predominantly recognize the NC16A domain of BP180.
-BP180 is not only expressed in the skin, but also in the first trimester of pregnancy in the placental cytotrophoblastic and syncytiotrophoblastic cells as well as in the epithelial cells of the amniotic membrane.
-Autoimmunization may occur due to loss of tolerance to this 180 kDa placental antigen, resulting in a local allogeneic reaction against the fetoplacental unit.
-This process, which is promoted by abnormal expression of placental HLA class II antigens, is accompanied by alterations in the placental basement membrane.
-After that, there is an immune response in the skin.[1][2][3][4]
+PG is thought to be caused by the loss of maternal immunotolerance to the placenta and fetus.[5]
+Though the precise provocation is not well understood, maternal IgG autoantibodies are produced against bullous pemphigoid protein antigens, BP180 and BP 230, which are expressed in the skin, placental cytotrophoblastic and syncytiotrophoblastic cells, and amniotic membrane epithelial cells.
+Autoimmunization may occur due to intolerance to this BP 180 placental antigen, resulting in a local allogeneic reaction against the fetoplacental unit.
+This process, promoted by abnormal expression of placental HLA class II antigens, is accompanied by alterations in the placental basement membrane.
+Subsequently, an immune response in the dermoepidermal junction of the skin occurs, causing disruption of the basement membrane and the characteristic bullous skin lesions.[6][7][8][9]

 Histopathology

-Routine histopathologic studies are helpful; the findings during examination depend on the phase of the disease.
-While it shows in the pre-bullous stage a papillary edema with an infiltration of the dermis, consisting of lymphocytes and histiocytes and a variable number of eosinophils, it reveals in the bullous stage subepidermal blistering, however, histology is not sufficient in the diagnosis of PG.
+Routine histopathologic studies are helpful to exclude other skin disease processes, but the findings depend on the phase and severity of the disease.
+In the pre-bullous stage, papillary edema and infiltration of the dermis are characteristic, consisting of lymphocytes, histiocytes, and a variable number of eosinophils.
+Subepidermal blistering is usually observed in the bullous stage.
+However, histologic examination is not typically sufficient for the diagnosis because these findings are not specific to PG.[3]

 History and Physical